sudopla/jenkins-eks-pipeline/README.md

 **Jenkinsfile**

-Before running the pipeline you will have to change some of the values in the environment variables.
+Before running the pipeline you will have to change the value of some of the environment variables in the [Jenkinsfile](Jenkinsfile).
 Update the CodeCommit repository and ECR registry address.
 Also, make sure that the names of the Jenkins credentials and the EKS cluster are correct.
 ```
  environment {
         codecommit_login = credentials('CodeCommit_Credentials')